Pilau rice and wholemeal roti breads – Homemade for your perfect curry night in

-The perfect accompaniments to any curry has to be pilau rice and wholemeal roti breads.
-Particularly if you’ve just cooked an awesome curry that not only tastes great but is healthy too.
+Pilau rice is the perfect accompaniments to any curry, along with wholemeal roti breads.
+Particularly if you’ve just cooked an awesome tikka masala curry that not only tastes great but is healthy too.
 Both recipes here will help keep those curry extras nice a healthy, with little or no fat but with plenty going on to help mop up all that delicious curry sauce.

 For the pilau rice:

 - 300 g of dried Basmati rice 75g per person

 - Cold water double the volume of the rice: eg 1 cup of rice = 2 cups of water

 - 1 tsp cumin seeds

 - 200 ml of boiled water left to cool slightly

 - Olive oil to drizzle on each roti

 - In a small pan heat up a splash of olive oil.
 Test the temperature of the oil by dropping in one or two cumin seeds - these should bubble when the oil is hot enough.
 Add the rest of the cumin seeds and fry for 1 minute.
 You should see the seeds change to a slightly darker colour, at this point pour in the rice, cover with the water and give it a quick mix.
 Bring to the boil then cover with a lid and simmer for 10 minutes - do not uncover or stir.

 - (TIP - don't let the cumin seeds cook for too long on their own, as they will burn and ruin the taste of the rice.
 Add the rice and water immediately after seeing the slight colour change in the seeds.)